iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 # Features

-Our extension introduces the DVC view, which is your one-stop shop for everything related to your ML experiments.
+Our extension introduces the DVC view, your one-stop-shop for everything related to your ML experiments.
 You can run new experiments from here, manage parameters, and compare metrics and plots for different models.